gregschmit/rails-rest-framework/README.md

 - **Delegated actions wrap their result under a `return` key**, and raise on a missing or non-public target instead of silently 404-ing.
 - **Removed** `rrf_finalize` and the `auto_finalize` / `freeze_config` hooks.
-- **Security hardening** — per-element read-only stripping on bulk writes, an ordering-oracle fix, sanitized `StatementInvalid` messages, and safer query-filter parsing.
+- **Security hardening** — `find_by`, filtering, ordering, and search are scoped to serialized, non-`write_only` fields (so hidden/secret columns can't be used as lookup/enumeration keys), plus per-element read-only stripping on bulk writes, an ordering-oracle fix, sanitized `StatementInvalid` messages, and safer query-filter parsing.

 ### Migrating from Older Versions